 - Check on relatives, friends, and neighbors, especially those who may be most at-risk for illness.
-These include very young children, the elderly, and those on certain medications (especially medications related to blood pressure, heart disease, and mental health).

 Who is Most At-Risk for Heat-Related Illness?

 Infants, especially less than 6 months, are at risk for overheating because they have difficulty regulating their body temperature.
-Parents should:

 Keep infants inside where it is cool and out of direct sunlight.